 In premise, The Signal is astonishingly simple.
 Bruckner, Bush and Gentry have taken a leaf from films like Impulse (1984), Warning Sign (1985), George Romeros The Crazies (1973) and, in particular, the James Herbert novel The Fog (1975), which concern a catastrophic outbreak of mass insanity.
-Indeed, there was a minor spate of mass insanity outbreak films over the next couple of years with Pontypool (2008), Dead Air (2009), Nine Miles Down (2009), the remake of The Crazies (2010), YellowBrickRoad (2010), Patient Zero (2012) and Urge (2016).
+Indeed, there was a minor spate of mass insanity outbreak films over the next couple of years with Pontypool (2008), Dead Air (2009), Nine Miles Down (2009), the remake of The Crazies (2010), YellowBrickRoad (2010), Patient Zero (2012), Urge (2016) and Mayhem (2017).
 (The Signal is so simple in terms of its premise that the film plunges us into the midst of its outbreak of mass insanity with no explanation ever offered as to the cause of the signal).

 As with any anthology, particularly one where the individual segments come from different hands, the episodes are different in tone.
 David Bruckners introductory segment, Transmission I: Crazy in Love, is the most sober and serious of the three.
 Bruckner follows Maya (Anessa Ramsey) as she leaves her lover Ben (Justin Welborn) and returns home to her husband Lewis (A.J.
 Bowen) just as the insanity breaks out and he beats one of his friends to death with a baseball bat.
 The insanity starts to break out around her in the apartment block and she makes an escape the following morning with Lewiss friend Rod (Sahr Nguajah).